d-suvorov/jsheet/README.md

 _jsheet_ supports four basic types of values and building formulae over them.
 The supported types are: boolean, double precision floating-point numbers, strings and ranges.
-The formula starts with `=` by convention and consist of:
+The formula starts with `=` by convention and consists of:
 - A literal value, such as `false`, `true`, `1.46`, `"abracadabra"`.
 Numeric literals in exponential form are not supported;
 - A reference in A1-format, such as `B52`.
 By default, references are shifted